FRC-2928/FRC-OAK-Deployment-Models/README.md

 Before deploying these models the Raspberry Pi must have the WPILibPi Romi image installed.
 If running on a Jetson Nano that must be installed with Jetpack 4.6.
 The main files are included in this repository are as follows:

-- `oak_yolo_spacial.py`  This is the default script that runs inference on a Yolo model and outputs detected objects with a label, bounding boxes and their X, Y, Z coordinates from the camera.
+- `oak_yolo_spacial.py`  This script runs inference on a Yolo model and outputs detected objects with a label, bounding boxes and their X, Y, Z coordinates from the camera.
 The script will display its output in a Web browser at `<server IP address:8080` and also places all of the data into the *WPILib* Network Tables.

-- `oak_yolo.py`  This is a lighter version of the above script that only collects the label and bounding box data.

-- `oak_yolo_spacial_gui.py`  This can be used to display camera stream output to the Jetson Nano desktop gui or any other device that has a gui desktop.
+If you're running this within a desktop environment you can also use the `--gui` option to display the output in a gui window.

 - `rapid-react.blob` This model has been trained on the Rapid-React balls from the 2022 FIRST Competition.
 The blob file format is designed to run specifically on an *OpenVINO* device.

 - `rapid-react-config.json` This is the configuration file needed to load the rapid-react model.
 It includes the class labels and confidence level.

-### Running the inference script
+### Running the Inference Script

-To run the inference using an attached Raspberry Pi camera.
+To run the inference script using an OAK Depth camera:

-    cd ${HOME}tensorrt_demos
+    cd ${HOME}/depthai-python/examples/FRC-OAK-Deployment-Models
-    python3 trt_yolo_mjpeg.py --onboard 0 -m rapid-react

-For a USB camera:

-    python3 trt_yolo_wpi.py --usb 1 -m rapid-react
+    python oak_yolo_spacial.py -m rapid-react

-You can display the output stream in a desktop gui window like this:
+The streamed camera output can be viewed from `<Your server IP address>:8080`.
+> Note: The camera stream does not work in a Safari browser, use Chrome or Firefox.

+To run the inference script within a desktop GUI window:

-    python3 trt_yolo_wpi.py --usb 1 -m rapid-react --gui
+    python oak_yolo_spacial.py -m rapid-react --gui